HashimAlHasani/React-Notes/README.md

 ```
 https://www.apollographql.com/docs/react/data/mutations/
 ```
-- We are going to use `useMutation()` customer hook, however, this hook doesn't execute its operation atuomatically on render.
+- We are going to use `useMutation()` custom hook, however, this hook doesn't execute its operation atuomatically on render.
 Instead, you call this mutate function.
 Import it by typing: `import { useMutation } from "@apollo/client";`
 - In `App.tsx` we are going to invoke the `useMutation()` inside the `function App() {...}` function:
 ```
 const [